 - One of the first things that you need to do is to place the schedule of this class in your calendar in order to keep up with when assignments/quizzes are to be completed. - At the beginning of the semester 16 of your modules will be open for you to complete.
-You MUST complete at least, one module per week.
+You should complete at least, one module per week.
 The due date for each week's assignments and quiz must be completed before 11:59 each Sunday night.
-When you are finished with a module you may work ahead on the next modules. - Modules 1-8 must be completed by March 19th @ 11:59 PM.
-After March 19th you will not be allowed to complete anything in Modules 1-8. - IMPORTANT Information: Have all Lab assignments, and Quizzes for Modules 1-8 completed by March 19th @ 11:59 pm - Modules 9-15 will be due before May 1st @ 11:59 pm for 5 extra points to your assignment score. - IMPORTANT Information: Have all Lab assignments, and Quizzes for Modules 9-16 completed by May 4th @ 11:59pm. - Final exam must be completed by May 4th @ 11:59pm.
+When you are finished with a module you may work ahead on the next modules. - Modules 1-8 must be completed by March 17th @ 11:59 PM.
+After March 17th you will not be allowed to complete anything in Modules 1-8. - IMPORTANT Information: Have all Lab assignments, and Quizzes for Modules 1-8 completed by MARCH 17th @ 11:59 pm - Modules 9-15 will be due before April 30th @ 11:59 pm for 5 extra points to your assignment score. - IMPORTANT Information: Have all Lab assignments, and Quizzes for Modules 9-16 completed by April 30th @ 11:59pm.

+• Final exam must be completed by December 6th @ 11:59pm.

-Rev. 1/2023
+Rev. 1/2024